 26. EVIDENCE.
 Four hours.
-McCormick, Cases on Evidence (first edition).
+Ladd, Cases and Materials on Evidence.
 Professor WARREN.

 This course, in general, deals with all matters relating to evidence in civil and criminal cases, including both the conditions of admissibility and some consideration of the probative value of evidence once it has been admitted.